adamheins/easy/README.md

 the system clipboard.

 You can also pass an optional `<word>` argument after `<line>`, which specifies which word to copy from the line.
-The list of words are 0-indexed and delimited by spaces.
+The list of words is delimited by spaces and is __not__ zero-indexed.

 ## Full Example
 Here is a full example for browsing the most recent git commits of a repo and